MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 To run the archetype, CD to the directory where the new project will live and then run:

 mvn archetype:generate \\
--DarchetypeGroupId=com.ms3-inc.camel \\
+-DarchetypeGroupId=com.ms3-inc.tavros \\
--DarchetypeArtifactId=openapi-archetype \\
+-DarchetypeArtifactId=camel-openapi-archetype \\
--DarchetypeVersion=0.1.1-SNAPSHOT \\
+-DarchetypeVersion=0.2.3-SNAPSHOT \\
 -DpackageInPathFormat \\
--Dpackage=com.ms3_inc.camel \\
+-Dpackage=com.ms3_inc.tavros \\
--DgroupId=com.ms3-inc.camel \\
+-DgroupId=com.ms3-inc.tavros \\
 -Dversion=0.0.1-SNAPSHOT

 The -DpackageInPathFormat and -package arguments are only needed if your groupId has a dash in it, such as com.ms3-inc.  Leave them out if not needed.

-You will be prompted for an artifictId (project name) and API file.
+You will be prompted for an artifictId (project name) and specificationUri (API file).
 Enter full path to the API file.
 Do not use backslashes on a Windows computer.
 Convert to slashes:  c:/dev/myApi/src/main/resources/api/api.yaml.
 This can also be provided on the command line using -DspecificationUri=PATH

 ### Who do I talk to? ###